-- 9.21.16 The Petitioner has submitted that the finance charges towards expenses such as guarantee fees and bank charges is Rs.
-0.47 Crore for FY 2014-15 and the same have been computed by extrapolating the actual guarantee fees and bank charges incurred in FY 2012-13 as per provisional accounts by using the Inflation Index. - 9.21.17 Further, the Petitioner submitted that it may be allowed to claim discount to consumers on actual during Truing-up based on audited accounts. - 9.21.18 The Commission has considered Rs.
-0.47 Crore as bank charges as submitted by the Petitioner for FY 2014-15. - 9.21.19 As regards discount to consumers, it is to be noted that such rebates / discounts are given to consumers under different heads like power factor rebate, etc., and are provided to the consumers on actual basis.
+9.21.16 The Petitioner has submitted that the finance charges towards expenses such as guarantee fees and bank charges is Rs.
+0.13 Crore for FY 2014-15 and the same have been computed by extrapolating the actual guarantee fees and

+- 9.21.17 Further, the Petitioner submitted that it may be allowed to claim discount to consumers on actual during Truing-up based on audited accounts. - 9.21.18 The Commission has considered Rs.
+0.13 Crore as bank charges as submitted by the Petitioner for FY 2014-15. - 9.21.19 As regards discount to consumers, it is to be noted that such rebates / discounts are given to consumers under different heads like power factor rebate, etc., and are provided to the consumers on actual basis.
 Hence, the Commission allows the Petitioner's request to claim discount to consumers on actual basis during the Truing-up of FY 2014-15 based on the audited accounts.
 The Petitioner should however, ensure that such discount should have been adjusted in the actual revenue recovered during the year.